HL vs SL: Which to Choose?

 Weight of IAs and Exam Papers:

-Regarding exams, HL students have to complete either an extra exam paper or spend more time and answer more questions than SL students.
-While this means you have to study more and know a wider part of the course in depth, it also means that you risk spreads and each question weighs less than with SL.
+Regarding exams, HL students have to complete longer and more demanding papers than SL students.
+While this means you have to study more, and be comfortable in a larger amount of material, it also means that you risk of missing a single question is a little more spread out than with SL.
 This certainly saved me when I did my History HL exams, with Paper 3 (HL only) making up for my poor Paper 2.
-Don’t forget that HL exam and IA rubrics are stricter (who would have guessed?), so your work has to be of a high standard.